Sudachi-E/WiiBeamU/README.md

 ## License

-WiiBeamU is licensed under the [GPL-3.0 license](LICENSE).
+Wiiload Android is licensed under the [GPL-3.0 license](LICENSE).
 Feel free to use, modify, and distribute the software as per the terms of the license.

 ---